Jo Frost: Television

 Jo Frost: Extreme Parental Guidance aired in the UK for Channel 4 beginning in 2010.
 It had an issue-based format, with limited home visits.
-Family S.O.S. with Jo Frost premiered 28 May 2013, on TLC in the United States with a 90-minute episode.
+Family S.O.S. with Jo Frost premiered on 28 May 2013, on TLC in the United States with a 90-minute episode.
 Supernanny focused on discipline issues, but Family S.O.S. tackled serious, complex issues, such as blended families, addiction, abuse, and marital problems in family's homes.
 TV critic Hank Stuever commented, "For all its noise and uncomfy moments, Family S.O.S. is relatively genuine stuff, especially for the current incarnation of TLC.
 Viewers who know Frost's previous work will have no trouble believing that she cares about the outcome and sincerely wants to help these families patch things up."
 Frost was one of the executive producers for the show.

-Beginning 18 April 2014, she hosted the talk show Family Matters for ITV.
-Prior to the show, families underwent taped interviews about the nature of their difficulties, to be addressed during the talk show.
+Beginning on 18 April 2014, she hosted the talk show Family Matters for ITV.
+Prior to the show, families underwent taped interviews about the nature of their difficulties, to be addressed during the programme.
 The show relied on Frost's intuition and experience to resolve difficult situations, sometimes dealing with parents more directly than she may have done in other shows.
 Over time, Frost has softened her image, including stopping her common gesture of pointing her finger at people, and stopped wearing severe suits, both of which had been iconic during her time on Supernanny.
 Twofour Broadcast planned in July 2014 for a new British show with Frost that would "help to restore harmony and balance to their family life" over the course of a family retreat.

-A 20 episode season of Supernanny premiered on 1 January 2020, 8 years after the ABC version finished.
+A 20-episode revival season of the American Supernanny premiered on Lifetime on 1 January 2020, 8 years after the ABC version finished.

-In 2020, Frost was announced as the star of Australian program The Parent Jury.
-However, due to restrictions during the COVID-19 pandemic, she was unable to travel for filming and the show's production proceeded without her.
+In 2020, Frost was announced as the star of Australian programme The Parent Jury.
+However, due to restrictions during the COVID-19 pandemic, she was unable to travel for filming and production proceeded without her.